 - With only 100 participants, everyone can land and/or Zodiac cruise at once, rather than in separate groups.

 - Our 15 leaders are polar specialists, photographers, and naturalists who will provide lectures, workshops, and guided excursions.

-- Begin your journey early on our Falkland Islands extension from October 14 to 23, 2021.
-Visit three different islands, the best of Patagonia and Antarctica combined into one tour, to see penguins, albatross, seals, and more.
+- Begin your journey early on our Falkland Islands extension from October 12 to 21, 2023.
+Visit three islands, the best of Patagonia in one trip, to see penguins, albatross, seals, and more.

-- Continue your journey on our Falkland Islands tour from November 11 to 28, 2021.
-Visit five different islands, including Steeple Jason with the largest black-browed albatross colony in the world, to see penguins, albatross, seals, and more.
+- Continue your journey on our Falkland Islands trip from November 9 to 26, 2023.
+Visit five islands, including Steeple Jason, to see the largest black-browed albatross colony in the world, penguins, seals, and more.

 Ship Info Print Trip Safari Options